top of page

 What is maya?

 If we compare maya to pure consciousness, we find a peculiar relationship.
 Similar to the pot and the clay, maya depends on consciousness but consciousness doesn’t depend on maya.
-Vedanta defines “real” as that which is always present and never changes, which, as it turns out, only consciousness qualifies as.
+Vedanta defines “real” as that which is always present and never changes—which, as it turns out, only consciousness qualifies as.
 In contrast, the nature of maya and creation is to be constantly in flux where objects are created, maintained for while, then destroyed and recycled into other forms.
 Objects in maya are also divisible and dependent on other objects.
 For example, a shirt is just cloth, which is just thread, which is just cotton, and so on.
-Thus, a key characteristic of maya is that everything is constantly changing and nothing is as it appears.
+Thus, a key characteristic of maya is that it is constantly changing and is never what it appears to be.

-So, maya’s super power is its ability to keep us in a sort of hypnotic state where we constantly misinterpret the objects before us.
-Of course, every super power comes with a hidden weakness built in—an aspect that makes it vulnerable—and maya’s weakness is that its spell ends when right knowledge is applied.
+Of course, every super power comes with a hidden weakness built in (an aspect that makes it vulnerable) and maya’s weakness is that its spell ends when right knowledge is applied.
 This is traditionally shown using the example of the snake and the rope.
 A weary traveler walking at dusk grows fearful upon encountering a snake in his path.
-It’s only when the truth is revealed that the snake is just a coiled rope that the threat of danger loses all its power.
+It’s only when the truth is revealed that the snake is just a coiled rope, that the threat of danger loses its power.
 Technically, this is referred to as viparaya in Sanskrit.
 It’s maya’s ability to reverse our cognition of reality.
-So, although maya’s deluding power may be beginningless, it is not without end.
+So, due to right knowledge, although maya’s deluding power may be beginningless, it is not without end.

-However, that’s not all.
+But, there's more.
 The term “maya” is used to describe more than just how we continuously get duped regarding the nature of reality.
 It is also used to describe God’s power of creation and the impersonal forces that shape the world as we know it.
-Thus, to really understand maya, we must view it both from the microcosmic and macrocosmic level.
+Thus, to really understand maya, we must view it from both microcosmic and macrocosmic levels.
 Both are related, but different.
 One explains personal ignorance (avidya), while the other explains the creation, sustainment and eventual dissolution of the universe.
 Maya, then, is responsible for both our outer and inner worlds.

 At the macrocosmic level, God’s maya makes consciousness appear as name and form.
 It is an illusory superimposition (adhyaropa) onto consciousness, similar to how a dream is an illusory superimposition onto the waker.
 Maya is the ultimate virtual reality machine in which our senses correlatively participate in a world of sense objects that create endless wonderment and fascination.
 God skates along its maya effortlessly, while the individual gets tangled up in its web and must learn how to exist in harmony with it.